DominiqueMakowski/CV/PROFILE.md

 - Co-founder, COllaborative COgnitive Science (COCOS) (2021-present).
 An informal group of researchers working on meta-science and slow science - research culture, the pace and incentives of academic work, and what collaboration between labs can look like outside the usual structures.
 Its first event, *La recherche aux temps de la COVID*, is under [Conference Organization](#conference-organization). https://sites.google.com/view/les-cocos/
 - Open Science Champion, British Neuroscience Association (BNA) Members' Meeting (2024).
 Invited to argue the open science position in the meeting's interactive debate, "A cultural revolution in sustainable neuroscience is needed more than a cultural revolution in open neuroscience now", alongside Dr Charlotte Rae (Sustainability Champion) and Hannah Hope (Wellcome).
 - Author of the Reality Bending Lab's public-facing writing (2019-present).
-  Around forty posts on the lab website (https://realitybendinglab.com/news/), written for a general or early-career audience: methods tutorials (Bayesian statistics in R, analysing reaction times, task reliability, GitHub for psychologists, collecting data with DataPipe), research explainers, advice posts for students, and essays on research culture and on what AI does to academic work.
+  44 posts on the lab website (https://realitybendinglab.com/news/), of the 56 there on 26 September 2026 (counted from the `author` field of each post in the site's source); the other 12 are by students and lab members, among them the DataPipe data-collection tutorial, which is Ana Neves's.
+Written for a general or early-career audience: methods tutorials (Bayesian statistics in R, analysing reaction times, task reliability, GitHub for psychologists), research explainers, advice posts for students, essays on research culture and on what AI does to academic work, and lab news (awards, releases, events)
+  - roughly fifteen of the 44 are announcements of that kind.

 ### Conference Organization